Safest Teeth Whiteners

 However, you can take steps to manage the loose crown while you wait to see your doctor.

-A dental crown is the best way to restore a heavily decayed or damaged tooth without replacing it entirely.
-Crowns can last between 5 and 15 years (or up to 30 years with excellent dental care).
-To ensure your crown stays in place, it is essential to practice optimal oral care at home and get professional teeth cleanings every six months.
+Crowns can last between 5 and 15 years (or even up to 30 years with excellent dental care, depending on the material of the crown).
+To ensure your crown stays in good health, practicing optimal oral care at home and getting professional teeth cleanings every six months is essential.

 There are some precautions you can take before your appointment to ensure the crown doesn’t fall out:

 If your crown is very loose, apply an over-the-counter (OTC) dental cement as a temporary solution before your appointment.

 Do not use super glue to cement the crown, as this can permanently damage the tooth, gums, and crown.

 If your loose crown has not fallen out, refrain from touching it.
 Wiggling the crown can damage the underlying tooth structure.

 Sticky foods like gum, candy, beef jerky, chewy bread, and similar foods can loosen or pull off crowns.

 Crunchy foods, like raw vegetables, chips, apples, and crackers, should also be avoided.
 If your crown is already loose, do not eat these foods until it has been recemented or replaced.
 Also, try to chew all food on the opposite side of the mouth.

 If your crown is causing pain, you can take over-the-counter (OTC) pain medications to relieve any discomfort.
 Ibuprofen and acetaminophen are two common options.